top of page

 Anger is a valuable emotion that arises when we feel like we’ve been wronged somehow.
 However, often there’s no specific cause for anger issues in teens.
 Teens who struggle with anger issues tend to have a chip on their shoulder.
 So even minor problems seem like a personal insult.

 This is part of the reason for their frequent screaming and yelling.
 They are angry about some injustice (real or perceived), and they are taking it out on you.
-Teens with anger issues need to learn anger management strategies and practice communicating in a calm manner.
+Teens with anger issues need to learn anger management strategies like deep breathing exercises, cognitive-behavioral therapy (CBT), and practicing communication in a calm manner.

 How do you deal with teen outbursts?